bitnami/charts/bitnami/grafana/README.md

 <!--- app-name: Grafana -->

-# Bitnami package for Grafana
+# Bitnami Secure Images Helm chart for Grafana

 Grafana is an open source metric analytics and visualization suite for visualizing time series data that supports various types of data sources.